What is a Blue Fawn Pitbull? (Blue Fawn Bully Guide)

 The Blue Fawn Pitbull is an adorable, friendly, and very trainable color of the American Pitbull Terrier that is also very adaptable from the countryside to apartments.

-They are great family dogs and do very well with children.
+They are great family dogs and do well with children.
+However, the same cannot be said for other dogs.

 They will need a lot of mental and physical stimulation to keep them happy and healthy.